junxit/us-congress-bills-113/bill.md

     >     - **(D)** review and provide guidance to agencies on the use of fees and fee waivers.
     >   - **(3)** *Mediation services* The Office of Government Information Services shall offer mediation services to resolve disputes between persons making requests under this section and agencies as a non-exclusive alternative to litigation and, at the discretion of the Office, may issue advisory opinions if mediation has not resolved the dispute.
     >   - **(4)** *Submission of report*
-    >     - **(A)** *In general* The Office of Government Information Services shall not less than annually submit to the committees described in subparagraph (C) and the President a report on the findings from the information reviewed and identified under paragraph (2) and legislative and regulatory recommendations to improve the administration of this section.
+    >     - **(A)** *In general* The Office of Government Information Services shall not less than annually submit to the committees described in subparagraph (C) and the President a report on the findings from the information reviewed and identified under paragraph (2), a summary of the Office’s activities under paragraph (3) (including any advisory opinions issued), and legislative and regulatory recommendations to improve the administration of this section.
     >     - **(B)** *Electronic availability of reports* The Office shall make available any report submitted under paragraph (A) in a publicly accessible format.
     >     - **(C)** *Congressional submission of report* The committees described in this subparagraph are the following:
     >       - **(i)** The Committee on Oversight and Government Reform of the House of Representatives.
     >       - **(ii)** The Committees on Homeland Security and Governmental Affairs and the Judiciary of the Senate.
-    >     - **(D)** *Direct submission of report* Any report submitted under paragraph (A) shall be submitted directly to the committees and the President, without any requirement that any officer or employee outside of the Office of Government Information Services, including the Archivist of the United States and the Director of the Office of Management and Budget, review such report.
+    >     - **(D)** *Direct submission of reports and testimony* Any report submitted under paragraph (A), any testimony, or any other communication to Congress shall be submitted directly to the committees and the President, without any requirement that any officer or employee outside of the Office of Government Information Services, including the Archivist of the United States and the Director of the Office of Management and Budget, review such report, testimony, or other communication.
     >   - **(5)** *Submission of additional information* The Director of the Office of Government Information Services may submit additional information to Congress and the President that the Director determines to be appropriate.
     >   - **(6)** *Annual meeting required* Not less than once a year, the Office of Government Information Services shall hold a meeting that is open to the public on the review and reports by the Office and permit interested persons to appear and present oral or written statements at such meeting.

 - **(d)** *Public resources* Section 552(a)(6)(A) of title 5, United States Code, is amended—
-  - **(1)** in clause (i), by striking “of such determination and the reasons therefor, and of the right of such person to appeal to the head of the agency any adverse determination; and” and inserting the following new subclauses: : “of—
+  - **(1)** in clause (i), by striking “of such determination and the reasons therefor, and of the right of such person to appeal to the head of the agency any adverse determination; and” and inserting the following: “of—
     > - **(I)** such determination and the reasons therefor;
     > - **(II)** the right of such person to seek assistance from the agency FOIA Public Liaison; and
-    > - **(III)** the right of such person to appeal to the head of the agency any adverse determination, not later than 90 days after the receipt of such adverse determination; and
+    > - **(III)** the right of such person to appeal to the head of the agency any adverse determination, within a period determined by the agency that is not less than 90 days after the receipt of such adverse determination; and

   - **(2)** in clause (ii), by striking the period and inserting the following: “and the right of such person to seek dispute resolution services from the agency FOIA Public Liaison or the Office of Government Information Services.”
 - **(e)** *Additional disclosure of information requirements* Section 552(a) of title 5, United States Code, is amended by adding at the end the following new paragraphs: